 - Write what is necessary for the purpose of your work.
-Do not miss out important/pertinent details, however do not include irrelevant information - · Be factual include what has been observed and what has been disclosed - Avoid subjective comments/ expressing opinions that are not evidence based. - Record all actions and decisions and to whom information has being shared - For any record that exists it must be possible to determine the following: - When was it written and by whom? - Records must be contemporaneous i.e. written close to the time of the event that they refer to. - Records should only be deleted if the process is part of an authorised disposal regime.
+Do not miss out important/pertinent details, however, do not include irrelevant information - Be factual include what has been observed and what has been disclosed - Avoid subjective comments/ expressing opinions that are not evidence based. - Record all actions and decisions and to whom information has being shared - For any record that exists it must be possible to determine the following: - O When was it written and by whom? - Records must be written as soon after the event they refer to and in any case within 24 hours.
+In response to significant business interruption, an Executive Director may approve an extension, to a maximum of 48 hours. - Information related to risk or safeguarding should be written on the day of an event.
+Where it is not possible for the practitioner to add an entry to the record then an entry should be made on behalf of the practitioner who can dictate or email the appropriate text. - Entries made on behalf of the practitioner should be confirmed by them the next day and clarification added if necessary. - Records should only be deleted if the process is part of an authorised disposal regime.
 If it is necessary to amend a record, the original record should not be deleted.
-In addition to the amendment there should be details of when the amendment was made, by whom, and for what reason.
+In addition to the amendment there should be details of when the

+- amendment was made, by whom, and for what reason.
 We have a duty to be open and transparent. - Records should be self-explanatory and easy-to-understand by someone not working in the sector. - Identifiable information should not be omitted from a discussion regarding a client for the purpose of preventing access to records. - Information related to complaints should be stored separately to clinical records

-9. Retention and destruction
+12. Retention and destruction

-Records need to be retained for contractual or legislative reasons for a fixed period of time.
-Executive Directors and the DPO are responsible for identifying the length of time client records should be kept and suitable storage arrangements and implementing appropriate operational procedures for retention and destruction.
+Records need to be retained for contractual or legislative reasons for a fixed period.
+The group data retention schedule (BLG 257) sets out the the length of time client records should be kept for, Executive Directors and the DPO are responsible for this, and for ensuring suitable storage arrangements and implementing appropriate operational procedures for retention and destruction.